New Michigan Teen Drivers Cell phone law

-- Situations in which a driver’s personal safety is in jeopardy or a crime.
+- Situations in which a driver’s safety is in jeopardy or a crime.

-Michigan teen drivers are not the only drivers who are affected by recent law changes.
+Michigan teen drivers are not the only people that the recent law changes affect.
 In Detroit, drivers making cell phone calls must use hands-free devices.
-Click Michigan Texting Ban to get more information on what Michigan cities you can’t use a cell phone in while driving.
+Click Michigan Texting Ban to get more information on what Michigan cities you can’t use a cell phone in a while driving.

 House Bill 4254: Amends distracted driving laws by adding school bus drivers to handheld cell phone ban for commercial drivers.
 Defines handheld cell phone use, including “reaching for a mobile phone.”
-This amendment means Drivers of commercial motor vehicles and school buses are also barred from using handheld cell phones.
-Fines for $100 (first offense) and then $200.
+This amendment means Drivers of commercial motor vehicles and school buses also cannot use a cell phone or they will face fines for $100 (first offense) and then $200.

 Finally, click the link to learn more information on how to Save on your Michigan car insurance.